system-pclub/rust-programming-challenges/README.md

 ### Section 3.3.1  LDA Model
 We first identify Stack Overflow questions in the large dataset related to categories of "lifetime", "borrow" and "move", with the help of their tags.

-The number of questions under each tag (results in line 554 and 555 in the paper) are listed in tab Section#3.3-tag-count.
+The number of questions under each tag (results in line 554 and 555 in the paper) are listed in Column A and B, tab Section#3.3.1.
 Tags of different categories are highlighted with different colors, which are indicated in column D.

 Next, we decide the topic numbers for the LDA model, by choosing the ones with the best coherence value (line 564-566 in the paper).
-The results are presented in tab Section#3.3-topic-number-coherence.
+The results are presented in Column H--O.

 The results of each question category are presented in tab Section#3.3.1-LDA-lifetime, Section#3.3.1-LDA-borrow and Section#3.3.1-LDA-move.
 The examples presented in line 569-572 are highlighted in each tab.